CatchRules

 What is the daily bag limit for Channel Catfish in Wisconsin?

-Daily bag limit for Channel Catfish in Wisconsin is 25 fish a day in Consumptive Opportunity, per DNR.
+Daily bag limit for Channel Catfish in Wisconsin is 10 in All Wisconsin-Michigan Boundary Waters, per DNR.

 Official sources cited